Authority Model

 └── any L2 (portable)

 The user who holds the Bitcoin private key has full control of every element in the protocol.
-If they decide to use a different L2, they deploy a new contract, point it at the same inscription ID, and pick up where they left off.
+If they decide to use a different L2, they create new process instances on the new chain, point them at the same inscription IDs, and pick up where they left off.

 What the Key Controls